fisadev/dcs_configs/pico4.md

 - System settings apk is needed to enable tethering, for USB streaming (under the network section)
-- PICO VR apk is needed because the official assistant app isn't available in Argentina's Play Store, and payments are made through it ...
 - To prevent windows crashes:
 	- with the device conected in tether...
 	- go to device manager